Developing Skills and Talent in the Creative Industries

 Pink Picnic: A DIY, female-run gig collective based in Leeds.
 They host events at local venues such as Wharf Chambers and Belgrave Music Hall.
 Visit Pink Picnic on Facebook to find out more about their events.

-Rebalance: A pioneering 3 year programme which provides 1 week’s studio recording time to a core female band, female musician or female solo artist each month in 2020.
-At the end of the year, Festival Republic will commit to giving these acts a slot at a Festival Republic or Live Nation festival and numerous live events throughout the year.
-In addition, ReBalance supports women who want to work in sound engineering and production by offering studio apprenticeships.
+Rebalance: A pioneering programme which provides five days’ studio recording time to a core female-identified band or artist each month, as well as a slot at a Festival Republic or Live Nation festival and numerous live events throughout the year.
+In addition, ReBalance supports women who want to work in sound engineering, stage management and production by offering apprenticeships.
 Visit Rebalance’s website to find out more about their talent development programme for women.

 Slut Drop: Twin aims of putting on some awesome new music and providing a platform for women in electronic music.
 They focus on promoting female, non-binary, BME and LGBTQ+ creatives.
 Visit Slut Drop on Facebook to find out more about their events.

 The F-list: Database of UK Female Musicians, used by promoters and festival bookers.
 They have compiled a snapshot of over 300 UK labels with female artists in different genres.
 All these labels have signed female artists on their rosters and some of these labels have international artists.
 There is another sheet for self-releasing UK artists and another for songwriters and composers signed to UK publishers.
 Visit VBAIN Consulting’s website to add yourself to the music database of female artists.